 The Pre-proposal aims to inspire students to focus on innovative project and product design.
 Pre-proposal requirements are adjusted year-to-year based on student feedback, but its primary components have remained consistent over the past few years.
 The Pre-proposal is a three-page document that prompts students to identify a problem, conduct a landscape analysis, explain their idea and its intended impact, and begin to think about how their solution will be implemented.
 Because Big Ideas is a contest designed for students at the very beginning stages of project design, students are only required to explain how their project will look in its first year of implementation.

 Pre-proposals are judged primarily on the extent to which they propose a creative solution to a social problem and the project’s intended social impact.
 In other words, Pre-proposals are intentionally and explicitly not primarily judged on project viability.
 However, judges are explicitly asked to comment on the feasibility of proposed projects, so that students may use this feedback as they tweak and potentially rethink their project ideas in the final round of the Contest.

 In the Full Proposal round, students are expected to have significantly refined their project ideas and proposals, thanks in part to the mentorship, skills development workshops, advising and feedback provided during the Pre-proposal and Full Proposal application stages.
-The Full Proposal is a 10 to 15-page document that includes all the components of the Pre-proposal, but also asks for a viable and detailed implementation plan and timeline, plans for measuring success, and project budget.
-Based on the quality of the full proposals, Full Proposal judges select multiple winners from each category.
+The Full Proposal is an 8 page document that includes all the components of the Pre-proposal, but also asks for a viable and detailed implementation plan and timeline, plans for measuring success, and project budget.
+Based on the quality of the full proposals, Full Proposal judges select multiple winners.
 Unlike the Pre-proposal round, Full Proposals are judged primarily on the project’s potential social impact and the viability of the project plans.
 As in the Pre-proposal round, applicants are only asked to explain their project as it will look in the first year of implementation.